telerik-boneyard/Platform-Knowledge-Base/how-to-whitelist-the-elastic-aws-ips-for-telerik-platform.md

 </table>

 ## Description
-Is there a way to whitelist the range of IP addresses that Telerik Platform uses on the {{ page.aws }}  (AWS) infrastructure?
-How to do this having in mind that AWS IPs are elastic?
-I need this in order to establish a secure communication channel.
+The Telerik Platform is hosted on the {{ page.aws }} (AWS) and uses a range of elastic IP addresses.
+If you are behind a firewall, you might need to whitelist this range of IPs to establish a secure connection between your system and the Telerik Platform.

 ## Solution
 > **IMPORTANT**: {{ page.aws }} IP ranges are subject to change without notice.
 This is  further discussed [here](http://serverfault.com/questions/665191/whitelist-elastic-load-balancer-based-on-ip).